guillemsola/website_preview/readme.md

 # Website Preview Dashboard

 This project will easily display how your website is seen on different devices.
 Either in portrait or landscape mode.
+Click an image to see it in full a modal.

 The project has a backend API to serve website screenshots and a UI dashboard to select the URL you want to show.
 For details on each sub-project review included readme.md files.